MAC and Rodarte Under Fire For New Makeup Collection

-at the insensitive names of the cosmetics in the new collection.
+MAC cosmetics and Rodarte are under fire today from bloggers who are shocked at the insensitive names of the cosmetics in the new collection.
 The collection echoes the fashion collection, which was inspired by the Mulleavy sisters' trip through Mexico and South Texas.
 They visited Juarez, Mexico, which is notorious for its criminal activity and its sweatshops which employ young women and teenagers.
 Many of these women have been raped and murdered and the police refuse to take action.

-about the subject, in which she played a reporter investigating the murders, so it's hardly a secret.
+Jennifer Lopez made a movie called Borderland about the subject, in which she played a reporter investigating the murders, so it's hardly a secret.
 The nail polishes have names like Juarez and Factory: it's incredibly insensitive.

-Our makeup collaboration with MAC developed from inspirations on a road trip that we took in Texas last year, from El Paso to Marfa.
-The ethereal nature of this landscape influenced the creative development and desert palette of the collection.
-We are truly saddened about injustice in Juarez and it is a very important issue to us.
-The MAC collaboration was intended as a celebration of the beauty of the landscape and people in the areas that we traveled.
+Rodarte says the collection was influenced by a trip from El Paso to Marfa and the "ethereal nature" of the landscape they saw on the trip.
+Rodarte also says, "We are truly saddened about injustice in Juarez and it is a very important issue to us.
+The MAC collaboration was intended as a celebration of the beauty of the landscape and people in the areas that we traveled."

 It's a PR disaster, that's for sure.
 It's a good thing that MAC is going to donate part of the proceeds to help those women.
 Amnesty International is probably the best way to help.
 MAC should make sure to publicize the charitable aspect of the collection: they certainly are good at that kind of thing.
 Viva Glam is a great example of this.

-You can see a description of the products with photos at Temptalia
+You can see a description of the products with photos at Temptalia.